HOOLIGANISM

 2013 St. Peter’s College Colombo vs Science College Mt Lavinia, Schools Rugby match at Bambalapitiya.

-(The Referees Union protested against the incident and issued a statement citing their Referees would not officiate in matches involving Science College.
-Science College took immediate measures to han suspensions to their Vice Captain, Manager and the Coach)
+(The Referees Union protested against the incident and issued a statement citing that their Referees would not officiate in matches involving Science College.
+Science College took immediate measures to han suspensions to their Vice Captain, Manager and Coach)

 2013 69th Bradby Encounter 2nd leg between Royal College Colombo vs Trinity College Kandy, Schools Rugby match at Royal Sports Complex